 First light and sunrise

 The first light is what it is, the first light you see in the morning.
-This does not necessarily mean you can start fishing.
-Sunrise is when you actually see the sunrise.
+This does not necessarily mean you can start fishing, as the focus during first light is often on achieving optimal conditions for visibility.
+Sunrise is when you see the sunrise.
 You have sunrise when you first see the sun.
 The moment the sun emerges from the horizon, it is sunrise.
 And when the sun returns and sinks below the horizon, you know you have a sunset.

 First light occurs before the sun is visible on the horizon.
 The sun’s reflection on the earth’s atmosphere appears as light even when the sun is not yet visible on the horizon.
 It is the same refraction that causes light to linger even when the sun has gone down and is no longer visible on the horizon.

 To know when exactly is sunrise and sunset, you can consult the timetable for that.
 You can also consult weather websites.
-There are many channels that will give you reliable sunrise and sunset times.
+Many channels will give you reliable sunrise and sunset times.

 How first light and sunrise affect you

 As stated earlier, the sun holds a lot of influence over your fishing activities.
 It can determine when you can fish.
+Planning your fishing activities around the exact time of sun rise can help you maximize your experience and take advantage of the best conditions.
 As such, it is advantageous to know about first light and sunrise as an angler.
 Here is how this knowledge helps you:

 - It helps you keep to the law.
-In some regions, there are laws that restrict legal fishing and hunting to a specific time of the day.
+In some regions, some laws restrict legal fishing and hunting to a specific time of the day.
 If the law says you can start fishing or hunting a half hour before sunrise and sunrise in your location is 7:34 am, then you will be acting within the law if you hunt by 7:04 am.

 - It helps you to avoid accidents.
 If you do not understand that the first light is not the same as the sunrise, you might set out to go fishing or hunting before it is sunrise.
 This can cause accidents as you might not see clearly to aim for games.
 Accidents of this nature usually attract severe penalties because it is inexcusable in the face of the law.
 And in this situation, ignorance may not be an excuse that can save you.